linkerd/website/linkerd.io/content/2.10/reference/extension-list.md

 Linkerd provides a mix of built-in and third-party [extensions](../../tasks/extensions/) to add additional functionality to the base installation.
-Linkerd has _built-in_ extensions but also support for extensions from _third-parties_.

 The following is the list of known extensions:

 {{<extensions-2-10>}}